OLucian/tttoews/README.md

 # Tic Tac Toe with Webstockets

 Fast written version :)
+I had to do this on a Windows machine.
+Hope no weird stuff.
-Please excuse the lack of eslint and the 4 space default vscode tabs and probably many others ( like Redux, React Router, PropTypes :) ).
+Please excuse the lack of eslint and the 4 space default vscode tabs and probably many others ( like Redux, React Router, PropTypes :) ), time was short.

 >
 >Cum merge ... si ce este facut :)